Cockully History, Family Crest & Coats of Arms

 Early History of the Cockully family

 This web page shows only a small excerpt of our Cockully research.
 Another 150 words (11 lines of text) covering the years 1513, 1560, 1554, 1633, 1695, 1633, 1585, 1637, 1621, 1674, 1648, 1700, 1698, 1699, 1685, 1723 and 1723 are included under the topic Early Cockully History in all our PDF Extended History products and printed products wherever possible.

 Cockully Spelling Variations

 Until the dictionary, an invention of only the last few hundred years, the English language lacked any comprehensive system of spelling rules.
 Consequently, spelling variations in names are frequently found in early Anglo-Saxon and later Anglo-Norman documents.
 One person's name was often spelled several different ways over a lifetime.
 The recorded variations of Cockully include Colly, Colley, Collie, Caullie, Caulley, Caully, Coully, Coulley and many more.

 Early Notables of the Cockully family (pre 1700)

-Another 24 words (2 lines of text) are included under the topic Early Cockully Notables in all our PDF Extended History products and printed products wherever possible.
+Another 30 words (2 lines of text) are included under the topic Early Cockully Notables in all our PDF Extended History products and printed products wherever possible.